collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 ==========

-After Apache has all modules enabled and your virtualhost configuration is ok, you should see Wordpress through your new theme by visiting at the site served through Apache:
+After Apache has all modules enabled and your virtualhost configuration is ok, you should see Wordpress through your new theme by visiting the site served through Apache:

 * http://blog.mfabrik.com